 The penalty for varying the rate of roll is one (1) point per variation.
-Any stoppage in the slow roll that could result in its being considered a hesitation roll would zero (0) the figure.
+Any stoppage in the slow roll that could result in it being considered a hesitation roll would result in a grade of HZ for the figure.